cxo05/xavieroh/README.md

 # React Blog

-A blog made with react and tailwindcss, bootstrapped with bun.
+A blog made with Next.js with tailwindcss.
+Using bun instead of npm.

 ## Getting Started